pousse-cafe/pousse-cafe.github.io/setup.md

       <version>{{ site.latest_release_version }}</version>
     </dependency>

-To be able to test your Bounded Context, a dependency to the Test module is also recommanded.
+To be able to test your module, a dependency to the Test module is also recommended.
 Add the following snippet to the `dependencies` of your POM.

     <dependency>